aladdin0414/rabbitmqtoolkit/README.md

 `'java -jar rabbitmqtoolkit.jar'`

-This is the latest release to download
+This is the latest release version to run

 [rabbitmqtoolkit.jar](rabbitmqtoolkit.jar)